strongphoenix/strongphoenix/README.md

 - ESLint | Prettier | ECMAScript<br />
 - Jira | Agile | Git<br />

-# Please contact me today and see how we can make world better.
+# Please contact me today and see how we can make the world better.
 secondphoenix1001@gmail.com